leoguerra97/Markowitz_and_Default/README.md

 # Markowitz Optimization and Bank Default Prediction

-This repository contains two distinct yet complementary tasks focused on financial analytics and predictive modeling.
+This repository contains two distinct tasks focused on financial analytics and predictive modeling.
 It demonstrates the application of optimization techniques and machine learning to solve real-world financial problems.

 ---